gandhi irwin pact

 8. Rehabilitation of those affected by the salt laws.

-9. Right to peacefully assemble and protest.
+9. The right to peacefully assemble and protest.

 10. Reduction in the powers of the government to arrest without trial.